Ric Werme's RGGI Watch:

 2010 events

-RGGI States and important WWW sites
+RGGI States and status

 The "news and opinion" links include some that oppose the repeal effort.
 While this page is strongly biased for repeal, I won't exclude the other side.
 Besides, some of their arguments help support the repeal.